 - Check the library catalogue for return time details.

 - 3 hour loans may be taken out overnight if issued within 3 hours of the library’s closing time.
-They are due back within the first hour after the library’s opening time.
+They will be due back 1 hour after the library next opens.

 Using daily loans